-The following definitions relate to access control

 The following definitions relate to access control.

 Definition 18.1.
 Protection.
 Define what parts of a class are visible.
 Definition 18.2.
 Obfuscation .
-Changing a Modelica class or generated code so that it is difficult inspect by a user (e.g. by automatically renaming variables to non-meaningful names). to Definition 18.3.
+Changing a Modelica class or generated code so that it is difficult to inspect by a user (e.g. by automatically renaming variables to non-meaningful names).
+Definition 18.3.
 Encryption .
-Encoding of a model or a package in a form so that the model cannot inspect any content of a class without an appropriate key.
+Encoding of a model or a package in a form so that the modeler cannot inspect any content of a class without an appropriate key.
 An encrypted package that has the Protection annotation is read-only; the way to modify it is to generate a new encrypted version.
 Definition 18.4.
 Licensing .
-Restrict the use of an encrypted package for particular users for specified period of time. \mathbf{a}
+Restrict the use of an encrypted package for particular users for a specified period of time.
 In this section annotations are defined for protection and licensing.
-Obfuscation and encryption are not standardized.
+Obfuscation and encryption are not standardized